 Of important note, Inverness is also a town of artists.
 Inverness has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Inverness’s character.

-A relatively large number of people in Inverness telecommute to their jobs.
-Overall, about 38.15% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 38.15% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Inverness is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Inverness is a great place for families with children to consider.
+First of all, many other families with children live here, making Inverness a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Inverness has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Inverness’s overall crime rate is lower than average for the country.

-Inverness is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Inverness is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Inverness in 2022 was $99,782, which is wealthy relative to California and the nation.
 This equates to an annual income of $399,128 for a family of four.